jamescherti/pathaction/README.md

 | expandvars     | Equivalent to the Python method `os.path.expandvars`
 | shebang        | Loads the shebang from a file (e.g. Loads the first line from a Python file `#!/usr/bin/env python`)
 | shebang_list   | Returns the shebang as a list (e.g. ["/usr/bin/env", "bash"])
-| shebang_quote  | Returns the shebang as a quoted string (e.g. "/usr/bin/env '/usr/bin/command name'")
+| shebang_quote  | Returns the shebang as a quoted string (e.g. `"/usr/bin/env '/usr/bin/command name'"`)
 | which          | Locates a command (raises an error if the command is not found)

 ## Frequently Asked Questions

-### Does Pathaction walk the filesystem from current directory to the top in search of .pathaction.yaml ruleset files?
+### Does pathaction walk the filesystem from the current directory to the top in search of .pathaction.yaml ruleset files?

 Pathaction walks from the directory containing the file passed to it and merges `.pathaction.yaml` rules from all allowed parent directories.